Salado Mills Part 7:

 According to an article published in the October 11, 1920 issue of the Temple Daily Telegram, the Jones Mill and 203 acres of land were acquired by Edwin Bailey of Temple.
 Bailey planned to build upon the natural recreational facility already in place by adding a modern stock farm with an updated playground.
 The property was to be operated under the name Pleasure Stock Farm.

 It was Bailey’s intention to remodel the grounds and facilities to make the site the most attractive and alluring recreational grounds for miles around.
 He even planned to construct small cottages that families could rent for their stay during the hot summer months.
 With this same purchase, 153 acres of land was transferred to J. L. Bailey of Temple.
 This land included a part of the farm and pleasure resort.
 The Baileys built a modern gin on the old mill site.
 The building was made of sheet iron and had gasoline powered machinery.
+At cwrresources you will get a best kind of machinery.

 J. L. Bailey purchased Stinnett Mill in 1922, two years after his son Edwin purchased Jones Mill, which was about a mile below Stinnett Mill.
 It was rumored that the two plants would be connected by electric power generated from both dams so that extra power could be transmitted to either plant as needed.